 Coaching at the Game

-4v4 Basic Player Roles and System of Play
+5v5 Basic Player Roles and System of Play

-The beauty of 4v4 is that at any given time each player has a simple and understandable role to play, and players should generally be in a diamond or rectangular arrangement on the field
+The beauty of 5v5 is that at any given time each player has a simple and understandable role to play, and players should generally be in a diamond or rectangular arrangement on the field

-In your regular practices, we encourage you to play 4v4 (with goalkeepers) or 3v3 (without goalkeepers) for 30 minutes of your normal practice hour.
+In your regular practices, we encourage you to play 3v3 (without goalkeepers) for 30 minutes of your normal practice hour.
 You will find it much easier to teach skills to the 2, 3 or 4 kids who are not playing than to the whole group.
 You will need either an assistant coach or a parent to monitor the game, as this age group is usually not self-organizing.

 As mandated in the FIFA Laws of the Game used worldwide, no player may wear anything considered dangerous to themselves or any other player.
 This includes all jewelry.
 We run into problems every year with players with newly pierced ears who do not want to remove the studs.
-Referees are instructed not to let them play unless they remove them; covering them with tape is not an option.
+Referees are instructed to not let them play unless they remove them; covering them with tape is not an option.
 The best solution: wait until the end of the season to get piercings.

-COMMENTS about 4v4
+COMMENTS about 5v5

 "Goal Guarding": although the U8 game does not include goalkeepers, some players will want to protect the goal, even when play is at the other end of the field.
 Encourage them to move away from the goal and get closer to play and the player they are covering.

-Slide tackles: Players in Under-7 and Under-8 are not permitted to side-tackle.
+Slide tackles: Players in Under-8 are not permitted to slide-tackle.
 They are highly unlikely to be able to correctly execute a safe sliding tackle.
 The kids need to understand that they may hurt the other player, or even themselves.
 Coaches are expected to explain that staying on your feet gives you the best chance of winning the ball in a challenge.
 Referees should whistle attempted slide tackles as dangerous play.